gregnordin/pixel_impulse_response_calc/notes-PIR.md

 ### `PixelIrradianceModel`

 - Change `_make_filename` to include all independent parameters so `.npz` filename is unique to a specific case.

 - Change `examples/demo_pixel_spot.py` so it calculates and prints the elapsed time to run `PixelIrradianceModel`.

     - Results: `nx=512, dx=0.1`: **4.24 ms, 2.11 ms, 2.30 ms**
     - Results: `nx=800, dx=0.1`: **28.70 ms, 3.91 ms, 4.16 ms**
     - Results: `nx=1024, dx=0.1`: **54.98 ms, 9.53 ms, 6.03 ms**
     - Results: `nx=1500, dx=0.1`: **98.89 ms, 10.71 ms, 11.22 ms**

+- Change marimo `notebooks/pixel_spot_app.py` to have `nx` and `dx` as inputs and display elapsed time to run `PixelIrradianceModel`.

+    `uv run examples/demo_pixel_spot.py`

+- Find a problem with how I was running the marimo notebook with `uv` where it was stuck on an old version of my project.
+This is how it should be run now after fixing `pyproject.toml`:

+    `uv run marimo edit notebooks/pixel_spot_app.py`

+-

 ## Fri, 11/22/25